How to Test Website Speed and Understand Speed Metrics + Tips and Tool Recommendations

 Hostinger's TTFB score on GTmetrix

-A good hosting provider might also have multiple servers worldwide.
-At Hostinger, you can choose from France, the Netherlands, Lithuania, the United Kingdom, Singapore, India, the USA, and Brazil.
+A good hosting provider should also have multiple servers worldwide.
+At Hostinger, you can choose and switch between:

 2. Leverage Caching